yoshuawuyts/fsm-event/README.md

 Attach a listener to the state machine.

 ### m(event)
-Trigger an event on the state machine.
+Transition states in the state machine.
 Must be a valid state defined on init.
+Will throw if an invalid transition is triggered.
 Alias: `m.emit(event)`.

 ## Events
-Each state triggers 3 events. __important:__ When listening to `:enter` or `:leave` events, the callback must be called so that the state machine can proceed to the next state.
+Each state transition triggers 3 events. __important:__ When listening to `:enter` or `:leave` events, the callback must be called so that the state machine can proceed to the next state.
 ```txt
 <state>         main state function
 <state>:enter   called when transitioning into state